 The State maintains archived records from the MMIS.
 The MMIS documents inpatient and outpatient hospital service costs and payments made under the FFS Medicaid in-state program, which supports Medicaid charge and payment information included in the surveys.

-The State also retains records of the claims add-on and supplemental DSH payments made by the State, quarterly CMS 64 reports (which contain total DSH expenditures for the period), and copies of the approved State Plan outlining the methodology used by the State to make DSH payments.
+The State also retains records of the DSH payments made by the State (which contain total DSH expenditures for the period), and copies of the approved State Plan outlining the methodology used by the State to make DSH payments.